-Trust deposits held by a General Trustee or at a Nominee Broker are covered separately up to \$100,000 (principal and interest) for each beneficiary named in a trust, provided the trustee has disclosed for inclusion in the records of the member institution:
+Trust deposits held by a Trustee are covered separately up to \$100,000 (principal and interest) for each beneficiary named in a trust, provided the trustee has disclosed the information for inclusion in the records of the member institution, if applicable.
+For additional information on the disclosure requirements and how the CDIC coverage would apply for each trustee category, please refer to the Co-owned and Trust Disclosure By-law.